muzeke/ReactJS-on-SharePoint-Online/README.md

 - Connection parameters will be prompted (`username`, `password`, `SharePoint Online WebAbsolute URL`)
 - After completing the prompt, it will create a folder and file (in your project) "config/private.json".
 This file stores the basic configuration settings of sp-proxy.
-- Check if your credentials are correcy by navigating to `http://localhost:8081` and executiny any REST CALL
+- Check if your credentials are correcy by navigating to [`http://localhost:8081`](localhost:8081) and executing any REST CALL
 - Stop `sp-rest-proxy` , `Ctrl + C` on terminal

 ### Start local dev serve: